thoughtbot/clearance/README.md

     require 'clearance/testing'

-This will make `Clearance::Authentication` methods work in your controllers during functional tests and provide access to helper methods like:
+This will make `Clearance::Controller` methods work in your controllers during functional tests and provide access to helper methods like:

     sign_in